mocabe/yave/README.md

 `YAVE` is implemented in C++20 (moving from C++17).

-This project heavily exploits metaprogramming capability of modern C++.
-For example, runtime representation of node functions (including runtime type information) are generated through templates.
-It event has compile time type checker to verify usage of runtime typed objects inside node functions.

-`YAVE`'s node compiler translates node graph into small functional runtime implemented in C++.
+`YAVE`'s node compiler translates node graph into AST of small functional runtime implemented in C++.
 There's no code generation or caching optimizations yet.

 Vulkan API is used for graphics backend and user interface.

 ## Development